 Women continue to form the majority of college students in Scotland and between 2006-07 and 2015-16 the proportion of female students enrolled in recognised qualifications increased by almost a fifth.
 This year the colleges budget has increased and we will continue to maintain at least 116,000 full-time equivalent Scottish Government-funded college places.
 We’ve also expanded the Education Maintenance Allowance in Scotland – now scrapped south of the border – to support even more school pupils and college students from low income families.

 We are also helping experienced women to return to their previous careers after a break by investing £185,000 in six Returners projects.

 To promote equality in the workplace we have established a £500,000 fund.
 The Workplace Equality Fund will support efforts to reduce employment inequalities, discrimination and barriers for minority ethnic people, women, disabled people and older workers.

 We are tackling gender inequality in business too.
 In October 2017 the First Minister announced £230,000 of funding for projects to tackle he gender gap and help break down some of the barriers which can prevent women achieving equality in business.

-We will also encourage organisations in the private and third sectors to commit to workforce diversity, sign up to the Business Pledge and join the Partnership for Change campaign to set a voluntary commitment for gender balance in their boardrooms of 50:50 by 2020.
+We are also encouraging organisations to sign up to the Business Pledge, including the commitment to workforce diversity, and to join the Partnership for Change campaign to set a voluntary commitment for gender balance in their boardrooms of 50:50 by 2020.